TomDonoghue/SIMparam/README.md

 - testing performance on reconstructing individual periodic and aperiodic parameters
 - testing performance with global measures such as the number of fit peaks and model reconstruction error
 - testing how sensitive the algorithm is to model assumptions and violations of these assumptions
+- testing the algorithm in comparison to other related methods

 ## Guide